M3264/FSX/README.md

 - **Containerization**: Docker
 - **Scripts**: Python 3.8+ (For features FSX doesn't have yet like IMAGE OPTIMIZATION)

-## 🚀 Quick Start
+##  Quick Start

 ### Prerequisites

 - Node.js 18+
 - pnpm (recommended)
 - Redis server
-- Python 3.8+ (for image optimization scripts, i will create them in JS as soon as possible)
+- Python 3.8+ (for image optimization scripts, that will be available as plugin soon as possible)

 ### Installation